 When a student graduates Level 4, they are eligible to participate in Swim Club, which gives kids a taste of what a competitive swim team is like.
 Here, the focus is on efficient stroke performance and endurance.
 Participants will enjoy the camaraderie of other swimmers in a fun, social environment.

 If you’re ready to register for group swim lessons at Elite, you can register here.

 If you’re still not quite sure in which level to enroll your child, feel free to talk to one of our swim instructors.
 We also regularly hold a Swim Evaluation Day, where we’ll assess your child’s swimming abilities for free.
-See Elite Life Magazine for dates.
+See our program guide for dates.